ch3cooli/TortoiseGit/src/TortoiseUDiff/Readme.txt

-TortoiseUDiff : a unified diff viewer for TortoiseSVN
+TortoiseGitUDiff : a unified diff viewer for TortoiseGit

 This unified diff viewer is basically a simple wrapper around the Scintilla edit control with the udiff lexer.

-This is a by-product of the CommitMonitor, released under GPL for TortoiseSVN.
+It is released under GPL for TortoiseGit.